Sigma Alpha Epsilon: Alcohol, drug, and safety violations

-In April 2015, the University of Arizona chapter was placed under a "cease-and-desist order" by the Sigma Alpha Epsilon headquarters, meaning all activities are suspended until further notice.
-The chapter was accused of severely hazing and harming students pledging the fraternity.

 In July 2015, the University of Richmond (Virginia) chapter was suspended indefinitely "based on repeated incidents that violated the University's policies and risk management procedures."
 An investigation had been opened in April, when the national organization suspended the chapter after two women were hurt falling from a balcony during a ski trip.

-In January 2016, the chapter at Dartmouth College was suspended by the national office and derecognized by the university for violations of health and safety regulations as well as a failure to comply with the national organization's standards.
-The fraternity was previously cited for hazing violations in 2009 and 2012.

 In April 2016, the UMBC chapter was suspended after allegations of alcohol policy violations, property theft and damage, and failure to comply with previous sanctions (also handed for underage drinking, in a party that resulted in 55 police citations).
 The University's Student Judicial Board determined that the claims were substantiated, and suspended the chapter for four years.

-In October 2016, the chapter at Auburn University was suspended for two years after multiple hazing and risk management policy violations over a two-year period.

 In November 2017, the SAE chapter at the University of Texas at Austin was suspended for hazing violations.
 Two years prior, several members from the chapter were accused of beating up a male neighbor complaining about loud music that was playing at their fraternity house during a recruitment event.
 Only two members were identified and charged with physical assault for the incident.
 This prompted the chapter to disaffiliate from SAE.
 The chapter retained the fraternity house and is regulated by its alumni board.

-In December 2017, the SAE chapter at the University of Mississippi was suspended due to “health-and-safety concerns and an inability to adhere to the national organization’s standards and expectations."
-The Mississippi Gamma chapter has been recolonized as of Fall, 2020.

-In March 2018, the SAE chapter at the University of Idaho was suspended after an ongoing investigation by the national organization confirmed the chapter's failure to abide by its national guidelines, including certain safety and health violations.
-The university was made aware of the ongoing investigation in December 2017 after the chapter was put on a cease and desist order by the national fraternity.
-The university also learned the allegations included hazing and is conducting an additional investigation into that claim as part of the university's student code of conduct process.
-As part of the closure agreement, the university, in conjunction with SAE's national office, will allow SAE to recolonize in August 2022 under certain conditions, including the expectation that members must keep a dry chapter facility and have a live-in advisor.